Spider19996/ha-tally-list/README.md

 ## Price List and Sensors

 All drinks are stored in a single price list.
-Create a user named `Preisliste` to expose one price sensor per drink.
-Regular users only get count and total amount sensors while the `Preisliste` user holds the `<Preisliste> <drink>
+A dedicated user named `Preisliste` is automatically created when the first user is set up.
+This user exposes one price sensor per drink while regular users only get count and total amount sensors.
-Price` sensors.
 You can edit the drinks and their prices at any time from the integration options.